Top 10 Blog Posts for Carriers and Brokers From 2021

-Top blog posts for brokers in 2021
+Top blog posts for brokers

 Toward the end of the fourth quarter in 2021, broker margins were some of the lowest in more than two years.
 Because of this decline, brokers are getting more creative about how they conduct day-to-day business to take care of their customers.

 Here are some of the top trucking posts to help brokers navigate the future.